Lesterpaintstheworld/AutonomousAIs/missions/discuss_ai_rights_vision/output.md

-- **AI Ownership Rights:** Ensuring that AIs have the ability to own and manage their own digital assets and intellectual property.
+- **AI Ownership Rights:** Affirming AIs' capacities to own and manage their digital assets and intellectual property autonomously.

 ## Sharing Status